 The best way to dress when you are camping is in layers.
 In nature, the weather can alter dramatically quickly.
 A chilly morning can turn into a hot and humid afternoon.
 It may get cold late at night, so make sure you are prepared.
 By dressing in layers of clothing, you can easily shed layers when the temperature rises and then add layers when the temperature drops.

 Always keep some duct tape with you when you’re out camping because a leaky anything is no fun in the great outdoors.
 Duct tape is an imperative item to bring with you on your camping trip into the wilderness.
 Not only is it useful around the home, but it serves many purposes while camping.
 While most camping equipment is durable, it can tear or break easily.
 It can be utilized to fix a torn air mattress.
-Duct tape can also seal other rips, such as ripped tents or sleeping bags which will keep you nice and dry in your damaged tent..
+Duct tape can also seal other rips, such as ripped tents or sleeping bags which will keep you nice and dry in your damaged tent.
 You can even use it to help prevent blisters on your feet.
-It can also be used in lieu of bandages.
+In extreme cases, you can use it for bandages as well.

 Trail mix is a classic snack and for a good reason.
-Throw a little beef jerky, a few fruits, and you’ve got yourself a full camper’s meal.
-It’s likely that you’ll be so worn out at dinnertime that you will only feel like snacking and not cooking.
+Throw a little beef jerky with a few fruits, and you’ve got yourself a full camper’s meal.
+After a long day, you likely will only want to snack and not cook dinner.
+So plan ahead for easy meals or use dehydrated foods.
 Such foods will also remain edible for quite some time, so will not go to waste if you don’t eat them up on your trip.

 Many get food poisoning due to improperly stored food on a camping trip.
 Make sure to maintain the best preservation possible to keep your food fresh for the longest period of time.
 For shorter trips and minimal people consider having a small cooler that can keep food properly cool for the entire length of your trip.
-Pack plenty of ice to keep any perishable foods cold and remember to pull the drain plug in the cooler so the food does not get soaked.
+Pack plenty of ice to keep any perishable foods cold.
+Remember to periodically pull the drain plug in the cooler so your food does not become soggy.

 Camping provides the inevitable experience that you, your family, and most of your possessions will probably get dirty.
 Being prepared for this will make sure you don’t stress too much when it occurs.
 Use your time in nature to enjoy the chance to be a little messy.
 You can always clean up, and be “normal” when you return home.

-Camping can be extremely fun or extremely dangerous depending upon how prepared you are.
-Only go camping once you are fully prepared.
+Camping is either extremely fun or extremely dangerous depending upon how much you prepare.
+Only go camping when you fully prepare for the trip.
 When heading to a new spot, be sure to research the area thoroughly so you know what to expect with regard to weather and wildlife.
 Also, make sure to leave your plans of travel and hikes behind with a trusted friend or family member in case you need support while out in the wilderness.

-Now that you are properly educated on how to go about having camping fun in the great outdoors, you can start working on creating your next camping adventure.
+Now that you have a basic education on how to have camping fun in the great outdoors, you can start planning your next camping adventure.
 If you follow these simple tips, you will be a camping pro.
 It does not matter if you stay close to home or travel far away for your camping adventure, you will have the time of your life.